MCBarnard/PrivateCliChat/README.md

 Wait for it to say [username] connected
 Run `/help` in the chat for in chat options

+# Customizing the client
+Edit the Theme.js inside config to update colors and sounds, be sure to import the sound into the assets directory and that it is a wav file.

+Update the banner by changing the figlets font, here is the [cheatsheet](https://devhints.io/figlet)

 # Heroku
 To tail heroku logs, we need to run `heroku logs --tail`